 If you have a heated floor, you might also consider insulating your house.
 If you do not have a built-in heating system, you may still need to invest in an aquarium-specific heater to ensure that your fish have a comfortable environment.

 Fish tank aquarium heater can be divided into two categories, one is electronic, it uses a thermal thermistor detection control temperature, the other is a bimetal mechanical temperature control of the aquarium heater.

-The first type of aquarium heaterbelongs to the thermostat type, temperature control is more accurate, the price is slightly higher than the ordinary mechanical aquarium heater, but the price will be relatively high, the disadvantage is the complex structure will be attached to the probe socket and other peripherals.
+The first type of aquarium heater belongs to the thermostat type.
+The temperature control is more accurate, the price is slightly higher than the ordinary mechanical aquarium heater, but the price will be relatively high.
+The disadvantage is the complex structure will be attached to the probe socket and other peripherals.

 If you have a large aquarium, one moderate heater may not be enough to maintain the temperature.
 If you want to keep the tank temperatures at an acceptable level, you can use two or more moderate heaters.

 Why Choose Hygger heaters?

 1. Fully automatic controlAfter installing the aquarium heater and the thermometer, you just need to set the desired heating temperature.
 It will stop heating when the water temp reaches the set temp, and automatically restart heating when the water temp is 1°F lower than the set temp.
 The controller has remember function for the temperature settings.